How do I become a student at COD?

 Supplemental Application - Nursing Program

-Because of departmental requirements or enrollment limitations for Nursing, this department established screening procedures and a supplemental application for their candidates.
+Because of departmental requirements and enrollment limitations for Nursing, this department established screening procedures and a supplemental application for their candidates.
 Students accepted in the Nursing Program must follow the requirements as set forth by the State Board of Nursing.
 Policies and Procedures are in the Nursing Handbook.
 Information regarding this application is available on the School of Health Sciences & Education webpage.

 International Students with F-1 Visas